InspiraEnterprise/EPM/Inspira-EPM-Hackathon1/README.md

 <---  HOW TO USE IT  ---->
   // It's Simple //
 STEP1:
 Installed the Visual Studio Code Software Development tool.
 And open Inspira-EMP-Hackathon1 local folder on Visual Studio.

-STEP2:
+STEP2(OPTIONAL):
+ 1)Open Visual Studio > Open downloaded folder
+ 2)You can customize the appearance by editing the style.css or add more contents in content.js

+STEP3:
 Onboarded Opensource Extension to Edge browser By Following the Steps
      1)Open a Setting and More Option on the edge
           *)Click on Extension